MajorCallisto/etchAScratchTurntable/README.md

-# etchAScratchTurntable
+# Etch-A-Scratch Turntable
-Control an etch-a-sketch with a pair of turntables and timecode vinyl
+Control an etch-a-sketch with a pair of turntables and timecode vinyl.